 - Pay equal attention to the shopping experience on your website, app, and in-person store.
 While mobile shopping is rising, customers still prefer in-person shops for certain products like furniture.

 - Leverage mobile payment technologies to get consumers to buy sooner.
 Their flexibility will help you offer options and payment plans for your customers.

 - Be transparent about your production sources and supply chain while minimizing packaging.
 Reducing carbon emissions and reducing waste is not only responsible; it represents the modern customer.

 - Empathize with your consumers’ values and make adjustments to meet them.
 Consumers are very aware of far-reaching problems like climate change, employer abuse, social inequalities, and more.
 Make an effort to understand their values and meet them.

-Although in-person shopping is viable again and will always have its place in the retail landscape, it's clear that consumers have become used to the convenience of online shopping and will continue to demand improved services and experiences.
+Although in-person shopping will always have its place in the retail landscape, it's clear that consumers have become used to the convenience of online shopping and will continue to demand improved services and experiences.
 As a result, retailers need a clear strategy to ensure that they offer meaningful benefits to consumers and stay competitive.

 Hopefully, the insights provided by this report will help us better understand the consumer trends driving this shift towards online shopping and how we can meet their needs, preferences, and expectations.
 If you're looking to up your customer experience game, reach out to our experts.
 At Conexio, we have collaborated on +300 projects working side by side with Fortune 1000 companies to create and deliver fantastic experiences for their customers.